-The cornerstone of our monetary is based on fractional banking.
-This, along with the Federal Reserve (I will discuss the Federal Reserve in another article) play an important role in the value of our money, the dollar.
-It also has a significant impact our wealth (both personal and as a nation).
+The cornerstone of our monetary system is based on fractional banking.
+This, along with the Federal Reserve, play an important role in the value of our money, the dollar.
+It also has a significant impact on our wealth (both personal and as a nation).
 To make better investment and business decisions, and to steer our nation to prosperity, we really need to know how both of those systems work.

 - First deposit: $1,000.00 Loans: $900.00

 - Next set of deposits: $900.00 Loans: $810.00

 - Next set of deposits: $810.00 Loans: $729.00